-In 2011, the American Academy of Pediatrics updated its guidelines for diagnosing ADHD.
-It now recommends full ADHD symptom evaluations for children as young as 4 years old who exhibit persistent and debilitating inattention, hyperactivity, and/or impulsivity.
+In 2011, the American Academy of Pediatrics updated its guidelines for ADHD diagnosis.
+It now recommends full attention deficit disorder (ADHD or ADD) symptom evaluations for children as young as 4 years old who exhibit persistent and debilitating inattention, hyperactivity, and/or impulsivity.
 Previous guidelines stipulated that only children 6 or older could be evaluated for ADHD.
 Today, the scientific community agrees that, in extreme cases, ADHD symptoms are quite detectable — and treatable — even in preschoolers.

 For these children, the American Psychological Association and the American Academy of Child and Adolescent Psychiatry recommend parent effectiveness training and behavior therapy.
 In the Preschool ADHD Treatment Study (PATS) sponsored by the National Institute of Mental Health, researchers found that one-third of the study participants (preschool children with severe symptoms of ADHD) were able to effectively manage their ADHD symptoms with behavior therapy alone, and never required medication.
 For the remaining two-thirds medication was needed.